 FUTURE ANCESTORS SERVICES INC.

-WE SUPPORT CLIENTS AND COMMUNITY IN ADVANCING EQUITY AND CLIMATE JUSTICE.
+WE SUPPORT CLIENTS AND COMMUNITY IN ADVANCING SYSTEMIC BARRIER REMOVAL AND CLIMATE JUSTICE.

 Donation dollars mobilized for community initiatives

 Youth contractors leading Future Ancestors Services

 FUTURE ANCESTORS SERVICES WAS PATIENTLY AND COLLECTIVELY CREATED.

 Larissa leaves her last employment position due to overt racism, ageism, and ableism experienced in the workplace.
 She begins action planning to start a business in intergenerational family knowledge exchange sessions.

 Spring - Summer 2021